chipsalliance/Caliptra/Caliptra_WG_Technical_Charter.md

 - Determining whether any Workgroup open source collaborations should be wound down and archived on GitHub.

+All TAC members exercise the role of Committer as defined in the CHIPS Alliance Technical Charter.

 ### Classes of TAC members

 Due to the specific nature of the Caliptra project, there are three classes of